zkSNACKs/zIPs/README.md

 And finally, there are development opportunities, where the developers of Wasabi recognize they could esily add some unique wallet features, no other wallets do, like in-wallet multi-wallet support, thus section VIII.
 [Unique Wallet Features](#viii-unique-wallet-features).

+Note that, the developers of Wasabi are currently occupied by section II.
+[Stability, Performance, UX, Code Quality](#ii-stability-performance-ux-code-quality).
+This enjoys the highest priority.
+New issues will constantly come up as new users try to use the software.
+At this point it is unclear if Wasabi will ever have the resources to tackle other sections in this document.

+### The Structure of Wasabi Wallet

 ## II.
 Stability, Performance, UX, Code Quality
 https://github.com/zkSNACKs/WalletWasabi/issues/407
 https://github.com/zkSNACKs/WalletWasabi/issues/386